 }

-As a rule, HTTP requests are not executed in packets.
-In real code, user actions such as submitting a form or loading data result in one simple request.
-So although asynchrony is used here, it adds almost no complexity to the code.
-And thanks to async/await, the code basically looks like synchronous code.
+As a rule, HTTP requests don’t execute in packets.
+In actual code, user actions such as submitting a form or loading data result in a single request.
+Even though we used asynchrony here, it adds almost no complexity to the code.
+And thanks to async/await, the code looks like a synchronous one.

 The Hexlet support team or other students will answer you.